vinsonchuong/phantomjs-adapter/README.md

 substring are converted into XPath and evaluated using `document.evaluate`.
 It is assumed that `PhantomJS#open` has been called and its returned promise resolved.

+An optional number of milliseconds to `wait` can be provided.
+The XPath selector will be evaluated every 100 milliseconds upto the provided `wait` time.
+If an element is found, it is returned immediately.
+Otherwise, `null` is returned after the `wait` time.

 ### Element
 A class that represents a snapshot of an element rendered in the currently open